How to Make Seitan

 Final Thoughts

 Though seitan by itself does not have much flavor, it does an excellent job of absorbing any sauces or seasonings you might throw at it.
 That’s what makes it such a popular ingredient in Chinese cooking, particularly as a meat alternative.
-Using fresh gluten as a starting point, countless tasty possibilities lie before you: you can fry balls of seitan into seitan puffs (known in Chinese as youmianjin), wrap the seitan around chopsticks and poach them (mianchang), or even add yeast to make raised gluten (kaofu).
-You can also experiment with using seitan in all kinds of plant-based dishes: blitz cooked seitan in a food processor to produce a texture reminiscent of ground meat (ideal for dumplings, meatballs, or sausages), tear it into shreds to make a taco or burrito filling, or slice into thin pieces to layer on a sandwich.
-This protein-rich ingredient is as adaptable as it is filling, nutritious, and satisfying to eat.
+Using fresh gluten as a starting point, countless tasty possibilities lie before you: You can fry balls of seitan into seitan puffs (known in Chinese as youmianjin), wrap the seitan around chopsticks and poach them (mianchang), or even add yeast to make raised gluten (kaofu).
+You can also experiment with using seitan as a main protein in all sorts of plant-based dishes: Blitz cooked seitan in a food processor to produce a texture reminiscent of ground meat (ideal for dumplings, meatballs, or sausages), tear it into shreds to make a taco or burrito filling, or slice it into thin pieces to layer on a sandwich.
+If you're new to seitan, it'll become clear before long that it is as adaptable as it is filling, nutritious, and satisfying to eat.

 Continue to Next Story